Growing Spiritually in College

 “To them God chose to make known … the riches of the glory of this mystery, which is Christ in you, the hope of glory.
 Him we proclaim, warning everyone and teaching everyone with all wisdom, that we may present everyone mature in Christ.
 For this I toil, struggling with all his energy that he powerfully works in me” (Col. 1:27–29).

-Aaron Cook graduated from Cedarville University in 1999 with a comprehensive Bible degree and is currently pursuing a Master of Divinity through Southern Baptist Theological Seminary.
+Aaron Cook graduated from Cedarville University in 1999 with a comprehensive Bible degree and holds a Master of Divinity from Southern Baptist Theological Seminary.
 He served as Program Director at Scioto Hills Christian Camp for years before returning to Cedarville in 2014 as the Director of Discipleship Ministries.